OctopusDeploy/docs/docs/security/outbound-requests/telemetry.md

 Be assured that names, descriptions, URI's, and so on are _never_ included.
 You can download a preview of the data that will be sent by clicking on the **Download Preview** button on the **{{Configuration,Telemetry}}** page

-Please do consider enabling "Telemetry Reporting".
+Please do consider enabling **Telemetry Reporting**.
 We look at the data every week, and it really does help us to make a better product.